the-sagar/petstore-modernized/README.md

 ## Testing

-Last reported baseline: **215 passing tests**.
-Final verification in this documentation pass could not reconfirm it because local Docker/MongoDB was unavailable; see the setup troubleshooting guide.
+Expect **BUILD SUCCESS** with no failing tests; record the totals from your run rather than relying on a historical count.
+This documentation-only update does not claim a new test run or Windows execution.
 Run `./mvnw clean verify` (macOS) or `.\mvnw.cmd clean verify` (PowerShell) from the root.
 MongoDB must be running with `rs0` initialized.
 Tests use isolated Mongo databases; JMS/HTTP boundaries are mocked or isolated where applicable, so the regular suite does not require browser interaction or a live Artemis broker.

 Coverage includes registration rollback/authentication, catalog parsing/seeding/locales, session isolation/CSRF, checkout HTTP failures, order validation/decimal persistence, concurrent approval and stock allocation, duplicate fulfilment, replenishment, role bootstrap/proxies/pages and raw-BSON payment migration assertions.
-See the [live demo runbook](docs/09-demo-and-verification.md).
+Use the [external functional-verification exercise](docs/10-functional-verification.md) for current browser checks.

 ## Deliberate limits and deferred work

-Admin statistics, Favorite Category/My List behavior, full UI translation and customer order history are not implemented.
+Favorite Category/My List behavior and full UI translation are not implemented.
 Legacy invoice XML is intentionally replaced by typed fulfilment events and persisted shipment history.

 Production hardening remains: transactional outbox/reconciliation for Mongo/JMS gaps, checkout retry idempotency, service-to-service authentication/TLS, secrets management, HA Mongo/Artemis deployment and operational recovery.
 The local one-node replica set supports transactions, not production HA.
 No payment gateway or Kubernetes/cloud deployment is claimed or required.